katiemuse/pgt/README.md

 * Browser sync is slow when saving changes before reloading the page
     * tried to update but introduced new issues so rolled back
     * some child SCSS files do not trigger a reload upon save for some odd reason
-* Most of the `Welcome` section is completed outside of some remaining CSS items
 * I had setup a test chapter to work through to figure out some of the more complicated interactions used but deleted all of that out to prevent confusion
 =======
 ```bash